MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 Use the **Invoke web service** action to access web APIs.
 Various methods are compatible with this action, which is fully customizable in order to accommodate virtually any API.

 > [!NOTE]
 > Before using the **Invoke web service** action, refer to the documentation page of the web service you want to use.
-The example presented in the following screenshot can't be applied in all scenarios, as each web service requires a different configuration and syntax.
+The example presented in the following screenshot can't be applied to all scenarios, as each web service requires a different configuration and syntax.

 ![Screenshot of the Invoke web service action.](./media/interacting-web-services/invoke-web-service-action.png)